QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 The `read_stations` function is a passthrough for `pandas.read_csv`, so we can handle any delimiting characters (e.g. by specifying `read_stations("station_file", delimiter=",")`).
 There are four required (case-sensitive) column headers - "Name", "Longitude", "Latitude", "Elevation".

-.. warning:: Note: station elevations are in the positive-up/right-handed coordinate frame.
+.. note:: Station elevations are in the positive-up/right-handed coordinate frame.
 An elevation of 2 would correspond to 2 (km) above sea level.

 The `compute_traveltimes` function used in the following sections returns a lookup table (a fully-populated instance of the LUT class) which can be used for `detect`, `trigger`, and `locate`.